-- reporting to Child Protection all allegations or disclosures of physical abuse, sexual abuse, emotional abuse and neglect; - reporting to Child Protection when a belief is formed that a child or young person has been harmed or is at risk of being harmed; - making the child or young person's ongoing safety and wellbeing the primary focus of decision-making; - sharing appropriate information, expertise and resources with other service providers supporting the child or young person; - protecting and promoting the cultural and spiritual identity of a child or young person and maintaining their connection to their family or community of origin; - enabling the child or young person and the child or young person's family to access appropriate services in order to reduce the long-term effects of abuse or neglect.
+- reporting to Child Protection all allegations or disclosures of physical abuse, sexual abuse, emotional abuse and neglect; - reporting to Child Protection when a belief is formed that a child or young person has been harmed or is at risk of being harmed; - making the child or young person's ongoing safety and wellbeing the primary focus of decision-making; - sharing appropriate information, expertise and resources with other service providers supporting the child or young person, including as an Information Sharing Entity (ISE) under the Child Information Sharing Scheme (CISS) and Family Violence Information Sharing Scheme (FVISS).
+The CISS and FVISS, along with the Family Violence Multi-Agency Risk Assessment and Management Framework (MARAM), are designed to complement related child safety obligations, such as those under the Reportable Conduct Scheme and Child Safe Standards; - protecting and promoting the cultural and spiritual identity of a child or young person and maintaining their connection to their family or community of origin; - enabling the child or young person and the child or young person's family to access appropriate services in order to reduce the long-term effects of abuse or neglect.